 Every irrigation project should start with a proper design.
 One that seeks to achieve uniform water application and accurate scheduling.
 The best way to achieve this is with proper sprinkler head spacing.
 Our drafting software allows us to create an irrigation design that accurately spaces sprinkler heads in a “head-to-head” configuration.
 This is standard practice in the industry and allows for the most uniform water coverage.

-To see why to head-to-head coverage produces the most uniform distribution we need you look at the sprinklers “spray profile”.
+To see why to head-to-head coverage produces the most uniform distribution we need you to look at the sprinklers “spray profile.”
 The rate of watering or precipitation rate is progressively less the further you move away from the sprinkler.
 As you can see in the graphic below, the cups further away have the least amount of water, while the cups closest have the most.

 By using head-to-head coverage, we can more or less cancel out this effect.
 As you can see the application is now much more uniform.

 It’s important to keep in mind that the numbers shown are just hypothetical and are mean to demonstrate the effect.
 In reality the decrease is in precipitation is not linear.